Ask a Prepper

 This does not mean that vacuum-sealed meat automatically becomes dangerous.
 Temperature still plays the most important role in controlling bacterial growth.
 If the meat is stored properly in a freezer or refrigerator, the risk remains extremely low.

-The danger appears when sealed meat is kept too warm for too long.
-Because the bag contains almost no oxygen, the bacteria can grow without producing many of the obvious signs of spoilage people normally rely on.
-The meat may still look perfectly normal to the unexperienced eye.
+The real danger appears when sealed meat is kept too warm for too long.
+Because the bag contains almost no oxygen, the bacteria can grow without producing many of the obvious signs of spoilage.
+That’s why the meat may still look perfectly normal to the unexperienced eye.

 Why Spoilage Is Harder to Detect in Vacuum Bags